 The regular field $\mathbf{B}_0$ is adopted from the Unger24 model~\cite{Unger_2024}, which refines standard spiral-arm based descriptions of the large-scale Galactic field.
-The amplitude of the turbulent component $\delta B(x,y,z)$ is modeled analytically.
-In this work we adopt a widely used JF12 prescription ~\cite{Jansson_2012}.
+The amplitude of the turbulent component $\delta B(x,y,z)$ is modeled analytically using the JF12 prescription~\cite{Jansson_2012}.

 We assume isotropic turbulence with a constant correlation length $\ell_{\mathrm{c}} = 50$ pc, following Ref.~\cite{kuhlen_2025}.
 The correlation length is not precisely known, and variations in its value affect the characteristic energy at which the transition occurs from the diffusion of charged particles along magnetic field lines to the diffusion of the field lines themselves.
 This effect becomes significant only at energies of a few PeV and has negligible impact within the energy range considered here ($E \lesssim 100$ TeV).
 This approximation enables a physically consistent calculation of the parallel and perpendicular diffusion coefficients as functions of the local regular magnetic field without introducing additional model-dependent uncertainty.
-Although more complex scenarios are often discussed in the literature---including enhanced turbulence near supernova remnants or in the Galactic center region~\cite{Iffrig2017}, as well as anisotropic turbulence---the present isotropic approximation is sufficient to capture the dominant effects of anisotropic diffusion and avoids introducing poorly constrained parameters for which no comprehensive numerical benchmarks currently exist.
+Although more complex scenarios are often discussed in the literature (including enhanced turbulence near supernova remnants or in the Galactic center region~\cite{Iffrig2017}, as well as anisotropic turbulence), the present isotropic approximation is sufficient to capture the dominant effects of anisotropic diffusion and avoids introducing poorly constrained parameters for which no comprehensive numerical benchmarks currently exist.

 The parallel and perpendicular diffusion coefficients are computed using test-particle trajectory integration in the combined regular and turbulent magnetic field, following the method described in Ref.~\cite{borisov2025}.
 In practice, large ensembles of particles are propagated through the prescribed magnetic field, and their mean squared displacements along and across the local magnetic field are recorded.
 These displacements, evaluated as functions of energy and position, directly yield the local parallel and perpendicular components of the diffusion tensor.
 This trajectory-based approach captures the anisotropic nature of cosmic-ray transport, including the reduced perpendicular diffusion at low energies when particle gyroradii are smaller than the turbulence correlation length, and the transition toward more isotropic diffusion at higher energies.